Tight Fine-Grained Bounds for Direct Access on Join Queries

 Since $e$ is the largest non-covered edge, we know that $\mathcal D$ contains, for all edges $e'$ that were present at the moment of creation of $e$, a bag $b$ with $e'\subseteq b$.
-Thus, for every variable $v'$ in $P$, there is a bag of $D$ that contains both $v$ and $v'$.
+Thus, for every vertex $v'$ in $P$, there is a bag of $\mathcal D$ that contains both $v$ and $v'$.
 Now consider $v_1,v_2\in P$.
 If $v_1,v_2$ are not in a common bag $b'$ of $\mathcal D$, then $v_1,v_2,v$ is a disruptive trio of $\mathcal D$, which is a contradiction to the conditions of the lemma.
 So $v_1, v_2$ must appear in a common bag.
 It follows that the vertices of $e$ are all pairwise neighbors in $\mathcal D$ as we wanted to show. \end{proof}

-Since the fractional edge cover number is monotone with respect to set inclusion, we directly get that the disruption-free decomposition is optimal in the following sense.
+Due to the monotonicity of the fractional edge cover number, we directly get that the disruption-free decomposition is optimal in the following sense.

-\begin{corollary} Let $Q$ be a join query and let $L$ be an order of its variables.
-The disruption-free decomposition of $Q$ and $L$ has the minimal fractional width taken over all hypertree decompositions of $Q$ that have no disruptive trio with respect to $L$. \end{corollary}
+\begin{proposition} Let $Q$ be a join query and $L$ be an ordering of its variables.
+The disruption-free decomposition of $Q$ and $L$ has the minimal fractional width taken over all hypertree decompositions of~$Q$ that have no disruptive trio with respect to $L$. \end{proposition}

-Note that in general finding a optimal fractional hypertree decomposition is known to be hard~\cite{GottlobLPR21}.
+Note that, in general, finding an optimal fractional hypertree decomposition is known to be hard~\cite{GottlobLPR21}.
 However, in our case, decompositions are only useful if they eliminate disruptive trios.
 If we restrict the decompositions in that way, it is much easier to find a good decomposition compared to the general case: since the optimal decomposition is induced by the order, we get it in polynomial time using the procedure of Definition~\ref{def:disruption-free}.